 We created Ecamm Live to be easy enough for you to be up and running with professional quality live broadcasts with just a Mac, a microphone, and a camera, but we know that as your business grows and you get more proficient with live video streaming, you’ll want to add on some different equipment and software to take your streams to the next level.
 So we’ve put together a list of recommended equipment.
-We also have recommended apps and services.
+We also have recommended apps and services and recommended graphics and overlay packages.

 Elgato Stream Deck